-The size of your glasses is listed by three measurements; lens width, bridge width and temple length.
-This series is always labelled in this order, in millimetres and may be separated by a small square, dash or space between the bridge and lens measurements.
+Glasses frames are measured in three main aspects; lens width, bridge width and temple length.
+This series of numbers is always labelled in this order, measured in millimetres and may be separated by a small square, dash or space between the bridge and lens measurements.

 The dimensions of your glasses are predominantly labelled on the interior surfaces of your frame, usually on one of the temples.
 Occasionally, they can be located on the temple tips or frame front, but that is uncommon.